TristanV/TristanV/README.md

 - 💬💖 **NLP R&D** remains my beloved field
     - I care for symbolic Natural Language Processing: morphosyntax, syntax, dependencies and syntagmatic grammars, constraints formalisms, metagrammars, lexicology, corpus linguistics, semantics, ontologies.
     - With AI and Machine Learning algorithms, NLP can move to an industrial level, with AI language models, topic modeling, sentiment analysis, image classification, text-to-speech and speech-to-text processing, and plenty other business cases such as chatbots, translation, information retrieval in textual resources.
 Some of [my recent projects (in french)](https://tristanv.github.io) were dealing with these cases.
     - 🎯 In the first age of AI, some NLP expert-systems based on deductive inference techniques were claimed to be artificially intelligent.
 However they were what one calls *mirrors automata* mimicing human language with low robustness and poor efficiency in fuzzy situations.
 These systems had at least an ambition to approach *human reasoning* skills.
-In todays AI, NLP actors are claiming to achieve intelligent tasks, with higher robustness and tolerance to lacunar information, but these tools remain compared to *speaking parrots* unable to process any logical deduction or to account for contextual realism.
-I would very like to get involved in **research projects where deduction, inference, and calculation, work hand in hand with language models**, moving the AI systems closer to **intelligent reasoning**.
+In todays AI, NLP actors are claiming to achieve intelligent tasks, with higher robustness and tolerance to lacunar information, but these tools remain compared to *speaking parrots* unable to process any logical deduction or to account for contextual realism. 🏹 I would like to get involved in **hybrid research projects where deduction, inference, and calculation, work hand in hand with AI language models**, moving AI systems closer to **intelligent reasoning**.

 - 🤟 Topics I enjoy as a hobby:
     - 🎸🎹 composing and playing music